Disabling barrel files

 The useIndexModules

-configuration option controls barrel file generation, which centralizes module re-exports.
+configuration option controls barrel file generation.
 Configure this option by adding or modifying useIndexModules

-(the default), Speakeasy will generate barrel files that look like this:
+so that Speakeasy generates barrel files that look like this:

 , Speakeasy will not generate these barrel files.
-Consumers would need to import directly from the individual module files:
+Consumers need to import modules directly from the individual module files:

 is true

-, users can import from a single entry point rather than having to supply the exact file structure of the package’s resources.
+, users can use a single entry point to import modules, rather than having to supply the exact file structure of the package’s resources.

-On the other hand, disabling barrel files can have some advantages:
+On the other hand, disabling barrel files has some advantages:

 -

-Superior Tree Shaking Performance: Barrel files can significantly impair effective tree shaking in modern bundlers.
-When importing from a barrel file, bundlers often struggle to determine which exports are actually used, leading to the inclusion of unused code.
-By disabling barrel files, you ensure that bundlers can accurately track dependencies and exclude unused code, resulting in smaller production bundles.
+Superior tree shaking performance: Barrel files can significantly impair effective tree shaking in modern bundlers.
+When importing modules from a barrel file, bundlers often struggle to determine which exports are actually used, leading to the inclusion of unused code.
+Disabling barrel files allows bundlers to accurately track dependencies and exclude unused code, resulting in smaller production bundles.

 -

-Enhanced Developer Tooling: Without barrel files, your IDE’s “Go to Definition” feature (e.g., CMD/Ctrl + Click) takes you directly to the source file containing the implementation, rather than navigating through an intermediate barrel file.
-This improves code navigation and makes it easier to understand the codebase structure.
++ Click) link directly to the source file containing the implementation, rather than through an intermediate barrel file.
+This improves code navigation and makes it easier to understand the codebase structure. -

-Faster Build Performance: Barrel files create additional import chains that your build tools must process.
-By removing these intermediary files:
+Faster build performance: Barrel files create additional import chains that build tools have to process.
+When you remove these intermediary files:

 - Build tools process fewer files during compilation